The book I published in October 2018 is called, There are few who talk about them/Det är få som talar om dem.

 Lars was very worried about that journey.
-He was afraid something would happen, and called a number of friends the night before.
+He was afraid something would happen, and he called a number of friends the night before.
 He was by this time so weak that he had to sit down to brush his teeth, or to dry him self after a shower.
 But they left.

 Börje later told me that he afterwards understood that Lars was trying to hang on to the light.
 Börje kept on turning off the light so they could sleep, and Lars kept turning it on.
-But suddenly, half asleep, Börje understood that it was silent, and that Lars had died.
+But suddenly, half asleep, Börje realised that it was silent, and that Lars had died.

-He panicked for a while and then walked to the nearest hotel and said What do I do?
+He panicked for a while, and then walked to the nearest hotel and said What do I do?
 It was in the middle of the night, but the man behind the desk said it was no problem – many tourists died there – so within an hour a doctor arrived, and some time later, Lars was taken away.
 It all happened very fast, and way too fast for Börje.
 The coffin arrived in Sweden two weeks later.

-Lars left his art, and the money he had to The Lars Rading HIV-Culture Fund, which was run by Noaks Ark, and his close friend Terje.
+Lars left his art and the money he had to The Lars Rading HIV-Culture Fund, which was run by Noaks Ark, and his close friend Terje.
 It worked for many years, but is no longer active.
 Lars´s paintings were often sad, dark, and about death, and it became impossible to sell them, as the focus around HIV/AIDS changed and became more about living, than dying.

 Börje passed away, a little bit more than two years later, in 1995.
 A tall gentle man, struggling to learn to live without Lars.
 Hoping to meet him again.